DevMountain/Hosting-React-Zeit/README.md

 ## Deploying a Single Page React App On ZEIT.co

+We will be going over how to use ZEIT.it to deploy our applications.
+ZEIT is a hosting service that provides us with a command line interface (cli) that we will use to manage our deployments.
+Much like we use git to manage our repository histroy.

+## Globablly Install ZEIT's deployment CLI called now

+`npm i -g now`

+## Login to ZEIT

+`now login`

+It'll ask for your email.
+Then send a verification email to the address provided.
+This will also create an account if you don't have one.

 ### Make sure your server is setup to run off the build process

+Before we want to deploy our project, we should make sure that our project is working on our local machine.
+If it's not working, open you dev console, look at your terminal output.
+And try to figure out what is causing it to break locally.

+Up till now we have been using the React Dev Server to serve our react app.
+We are going to update this so that it will use a production build of our project.
+This will do things such as removing extra white-space, comments, and minify our code so that it's as fast to download as possible.

 Tell create-react-app to use webpack to create a build folder with your latest code.